samiassi731/Home-Network-Audit/README.md

 - Applied security improvements, including port hardening, VPN deployment, encrypted internal/remote communications, and guest network segmentation via VLAN

 ## Key Improvements & Results
-- Configured to router WAN ports block unnecessary external access while keeping LAN ports safe
+- Router's WAN ports configured to block unnecessary external access while keeping LAN ports safe
-- Router admin interface secured with HTTPS, upgraded router model was ordered; VPN implemented to encrypt internal and remote traffic
+- Router admin interface secured with HTTPS, upgraded router model was ordered; VPN implemented to encrypt external data/traffic
+- The network's ONT physical placement and security were verified
 - TCP connections verified for stability and security
 - Enabled and configured device firewall to block all inbound connections except essential services
-- Ran full antivirus deep scan to ensure devices were clean
+- Ran full antivirus deep scan to ensure device was clean
 - Removed unnecessary or risky browser extensions to reduce attack surface
+- Implemented device fingerprinting to improve identification of devices on the network, providing detailed profiles for each connected device.
 - Devices and router updated to latest firmware/OS versions
 - Critical files hashed for future integrity verification
 - Guest devices segmented into a separate VLAN to isolate visitors from the main network
 - Established incident response procedures:
-    - Resetting router to obtain a new dynamic IP if intrusion occurs
     - Verified integrity of critical files using SHA-256 hashing for incident preparedness and recovery
     - Implementing regular data backups for recovery in case of compromise